-Bella Vista has a menu, but we didn’t order food since we went mid-afternoon for a rare midday pick-me-up.
+Rooftop Antigua has a menu, but we didn’t order food since we went mid-afternoon for a rare midday pick-me-up.
 We spent under $5, including a good tip, for two coffees.
 People liked their breakfast dishes almost as much as the coffee, strong wifi, and fantastic views, according to Trip Advisor reviews here.
 (Reviews are current, as of April 2023.)

 It’s a block away from the central plaza at 6a Avenida Norte, #1.
-(They also have a location in Guatemala City.)
+(The old ‘Bella Vista’ also had a location in Guatemala City.)

 3. Panaderia y Cafe Santa Clara